 Personality also plays a crucial role in it because if the client does not act following your preferences, you will not go along well together, which in turn will create problems.

-While hunting for a designer, you should also keep in mind that he is passionate about this work and expresses a strong desire to fulfil the client’s requirement impeccably.
+While hiring a logo designer, you should also keep in mind that he is passionate about this work and expresses a strong desire to fulfil the client’s requirements impeccably.

 This is why you should analyse if you can work with the designer smoothly beforehand and after that, make your decision.